 Different Levels Of Adjustability

 There are different levels of adjustability in spin bikes.
-At the cheaper end of the price scale (at under $200) you find that the bike seat only will be able to move up and down to allow for different leg lengths.
+At the cheaper end of the price scale you find that the bike seat only will be able to move up and down to allow for different leg lengths.
 An example of this type of bike is the Sunny Health & Fitness Indoor Cycling Bike.

 And finally the most adjustable bikes have the seat and handlebars move upwards, downwards, forwards and backwards to get the best fit for the rider so there is little overstretching or being cramped.
 The bikes with all these features are more expensive.
-With some costing over $700 such as the Sole SB700 but if you are going to be putting in a lot of miles you want to be in the most efficient position to get the best workout and reduce the risk of injury.
+With some costing more such as the Sole SB700 but if you are going to be putting in a lot of miles you want to be in the most efficient position to get the best workout and reduce the risk of injury.

 One thing that strikes me as odd when looking at spin bikes is that the supplier’s description does not often give you any help as to the heights a bike is made to be used by.
 For people in mid-range heights the bikes are probably fine but for those who are bit shorter or taller than this range of people really need to know.
 My comparison post here can help in determining whether bike is right for you or whether an alternative is a better option for you.